silentstormm/emojify/README.md

 # Emojify

 You absolutely need this extension.
-TLDR: Changes your code into an illegible mess of emojis.

 ---